perak/kitchen-site/files/api_reference.md

 Property | Type | Description
 ---------|------|------------
-type | string | Component type name. imports | array of string | list of modules to import.
+type | string | Component type name. html | string | Custom HTML code (for "blaze" applications only - ignored if "react" is used) js | string | Custom JS code (for "blaze" applications only - ignored if "react" is used) jsx | string | Custom JSX code (for "react" applications only - ignored if "blaze" is used) gasoline | <a href="#gasoline">gasoline</a> | Input for gasoline-turbo (generates both blaze and react from the same input) use\_gasoline | bool | If set to true, generator will ignore HTML, JS and JSX members, and will use gasoline-turbo to build template(s) imports | array of string | list of modules to import.
 Example: `import {X} from "Y";` ("react" applications only) query\_name | string | Query (publication) name from application.queries used as main data context.
 Page's router will subscribe to this publication automatically. query\_params | array of <a href="#param">param</a> | Query (publication) params custom\_data\_code | string | Code to execute just before data from database is returned (executes before iron-router `data` function returns or in React apps before `getMeteorData` returns).
-You can modify `data` variable here. components | array of <a href="#component">component</a> | Component list background\_image | string | Background image URL container\_class | string | Class to be added to page container.
+You can modify `data` variable here. components | array of <a href="#component">component</a> | Component list user\_defined\_template | bool | If set to true then built-in template will be ignored and "html", "js" and "jsx" properties will be used. background\_image | string | Background image URL container\_class | string | Class to be added to page container.
 Example: "container-fluid".
-Default "container". pages | array of <a href="#page">page</a> | Subpages layout\_template | string | Custom layout template name layout | string | Built-in layout template name: "empty", "navbar" or "sticky\_footer".
+Default "container". pages | array of <a href="#page">page</a> | Subpages layout\_template | string | Custom layout template name layout | string | Built-in layout template name: "navbar", "sidenav", "sticky\_footer" or "empty".
 Default: "navbar" default\_route | string | "home" route for this zone. navbar\_class | string | CSS class name to be added to navbar. footer\_class | string | CSS class name to be added to footer.